StevenBlack/vocab/million-dollar-words.md

 that holds the stuff to be crushed.

+### Peter Principle
+People in a hierarchy such as a business or government will be promoted until they suck at their jobs, at which point they will remain where they are.
+As a result, the world is filled with people who suck at their jobs.

 ### pettifogger
 A person overly concerned with details, such as certain accountants or lawyers for the opposing side.
 A pettifogger is someone who nit-picks, a niggler (see